AnushaBhavanam/Movie-Trailer/README.md

 # Movie-trailer
-About Movies and Trailers
+This project is about movies and their trailers